Sometimes you want to make a recipe so badly that you dream about it. This is one of those recipes.

 - 2 Tbsp fresh lemon juice

-In the meantime, heat a large rimmed skillet over medium heat.
-Once hot, add oil or water, shallot (optional), garlic, and ginger.
+- In the meantime, heat a large rimmed skillet over medium heat.
+Once hot, add oil or water, shallot (optional), garlic, and ginger (start with lesser quantity, and add more to taste as desired).
 Sauté for 2-3 minutes, stirring frequently.
 Then add salt, curry powder, turmeric, and cayenne and cook for 1 minute more.
 Lower heat to low.

 *Method adapted from the talented Sprouted Kitchen.